 Opening the International Dialogue on Working at the Science-Policy Interface organised by UNU-FLORES on 11 June 2019, Technische Universität Dresden Rector Prof. Hans Müller-Steinhagen spoke about the value of working with the policy sector for academia.
 Especially in the era of fake news, it is the duty of scientists to speak up against dangerous tendencies coming from sources of alternative facts.
 By joining forces with policy actors, we ensure that policy is informed by good science.

-The panel at the Dialogue brought together representatives from both policy and academia to discuss the science-policy divide and how we can bridge it, looking at specific examples from UNU-FLORES.
+The panel at the Dialogue, moderated by Rachel Ahrens and Dr Tamara Avellán of UNU-FLORES, brought together representatives from both policy and academia to discuss the science-policy divide and how we can bridge it, looking at specific examples from UNU-FLORES.
 We can draw three main conclusions on what it takes for a meaningful science-policy interface from the discussions that took place in the Dülfersaal at TU Dresden.

 Firstly, it is essential for scientists to take the initial step and identify what society needs.
 For any solutions-oriented science to be effective, a community’s needs have to be consulted prior to embarking on a scientific project.
 Addressing the science-policy interface in the UN System and UNU’s policy impact at the Dialogue, UNU Rector and UN Under-Secretary-General Dr David Malone emphasised the importance of asking communities about their needs before any attempts to try solving their problems.